Tsukune vs Tsumire: Japanese Meat Dumplings

-If you are fairly well acquainted with Japanese cuisine, you may have heard of all the 6 Japanese foods, but what about the difference?
-For those who don’t know much about them, I wrote about the first 2 pairs before as the green links above show, so today I will explain the rest, how Tsukune is different from Tsumire.
+For those who don’t know much about them, I wrote about the first 2 pairs before as the green links show.
+Therefore, today I will explain the rest, how Tsukune differs from Tsumire.

 As you might already know, Tsukune are meatballs typically made from finely minced chicken, while Tsumire are dumplings usually made from surimi fish paste from blue-backed fish such as sardine, horse mackerel, or saury.

-However, Tsukune can also be made from fish paste, and in contrast, Tsumire dumplings are sometimes made from the chicken as well.
+However, Tsukune can also be made from fish paste, and in contrast, Tsumire dumplings are sometimes made from chicken meat as well.

-They both use thickeners and are kneaded into a dough, but are different in the way they are shaped, so the difference between Tsukune and Tsumire actually doesn’t come from the material.
+They both use thickeners and are kneaded into a dough, but are different in how they are shaped.
+So the difference between Tsukune and Tsumire actually doesn’t come from the ingredients used.

 The Meaning of Tsukune (つくね)

-“つくね (Tsukune)” is written as “捏ね (Tsukune)” using Kanji Chinese characters which originally means “捏ねる (Koneru)” or kneading something by hand or some kitchen utensil and shaping like a ball.
+“つくね (Tsukune)” is written as “捏ね (Tsukune)” using Chinese characters or Kanji, which originally means “捏ねる (Koneru)” or kneading something by hand or some kitchen utensil and shaping like a ball.
 This is the way Tsukune is shaped.